macieklad/monoplate/README.md

 Monoplate is an opinionated template for starting a javascript monorepo.
 It gathers best practices and well architected packages, and provides a starting point for your next monorepo.

-> [!NOTE]
-> Easiest way to start?
-Clone the repository and ask AI to "Introduce me to the monoplate setup, walk me through the first steps".
-Repo is configured to help you out after this prompt.

 **Powered by:**

 - 🔶 [Node.js](https://nodejs.org/en) - runtime